Are Masonic tattoos allowed in Freemasonry?

 We tend to disagree on that.

-In my humble opinion, I see it as harmless as wearing a Masonic t-shirt or maybe even a Masonic ring!
+In my humble opinion, it is as harmless as wearing a Masonic T-shirt or maybe even a Masonic ring!

-You’ll also find the Square and Compasses symbol engraved outside many Masonic buildings and Lodges around the world, so how is a tattoo any different?
+You’ll also find the Square and Compasses symbol engraved outside many Masonic buildings and Lodges worldwide, so how is a tattoo any different?

 Should Masonic Tattoos Be Allowed?